Seven Seasons of Buffy

-Seven Seasons of Buffy is a 2003 academic publication relating to the fictional Buffyverse established by the television series Buffy the Vampire Slayer and Angel.
+Seven Seasons of Buffy: Science Fiction and Fantasy Writers Discuss Their Favorite Television Show is a 2003 academic publication relating to the fictional Buffyverse established by the television series Buffy the Vampire Slayer and Angel.

+The book was reviewed by Kristine Huntley in Booklist, Rosalind Dayen in Library Journal, and Christine C. Menefee in School Library Journal.

 Book description and contents

 A batch of essays from science-fiction and fantasy writers that examine the show's scope, the growth of its characters, and the effect it had on its fans.